Certified Public Accountant

 or university acceptable to the board.
 The 150 semester hours must include a minimum of 15 hours in the topic areas described in Chapter 5, section 3 of the Board's rules, with a least 3 hours earned in auditing and attestation services.

 - You must have completed at least two years of experience under the direction of a CPA licensed by any state or territory of the U.S. or equivalent direction, or by a licensed professional CPA in another country.
-Work experience must be earned in the employment of a licensed public accounting firm, unless the Board determines nonpublic accounting is substantially equivalent.
+Work experience must be earned in the employment of a licensed public accounting firm.

 - Your work experience must include the use of accounting or auditing skills, including the issuance of reports on financial statements, and at least one of the following: the provision of management advisory, financial advisory or consulting services, the prepartion of tax returns, the furnishing of advice on tax matters or equivalent activities defined by the Board.

 Adobe Acrobat Reader 4.0 or higher to access PDF files.

 An individual whose principal place of business is outside the State is presumed to have qualifications substantially equivalent to the State's requirements and has all the privileges of permit holders of the State and may provide professional services in the State without the requirement to obtain a license under this section or to otherwise notify or register with the board or pay any fee if the individual: